 I start just one dress per month, and each dress takes 6-12 weeks to complete.

-At present I have bespoke commission start dates available from May 2025 onwards, suitable for weddings in summer 2025 and beyond.
+At present I have bespoke commission start dates available from September 2025 onwards, suitable for weddings in Autumn 2025 and beyond.

 I take on a limited number of bridal alterations per month.
-I am now fully booked on alterations until the end of May with spaces for late summer readily available.
+I am now fully booked on alterations until the end of May with some spaces for late summer still available.

 I love reassuring brides who have found off the peg shopping intimidating or disappointing because Bespoke Bridal is the perfect alternative!
 It’s not like buying on the high street where you join a crowd of brides who identify with the style of a particular wedding dress designer.
 I do NOT seek to impose my own style on my clients.